 - Use a blurb about planned giving as part of your email signature line.
 This can be your elevator pitch.
 There are plenty in our Pocket Guide.
 Cost: $39.95.

 - Gather your team for a 90-minute primer.
 You can do that after reading our Pocket Guide, or even invite us to speak to your staff — this last option, our Primer, is more expensive, but well worth it.
 Cost (optional): $3,600.00.

-- Learn some of the technical aspects of planned giving with The Planned Giving Bible.
+- Learn some of the technical aspects of building a planned giving program with The Planned Giving Bible.

 - Let your board know about your plan and ask them to spread the word.
 They will!
 Our Pocket Guide for board members is a perfect handout.
 Cost: $9.00.

 - Drop an elevator pitch into the bottom of your letterhead.
 Cost: $0.00.